Mikejo5000/vsts-docs-pr/docs/build-release/actions/build-yaml-get-started.md

 1. In the left column of the running build, click **Job**.
 After a hosted agent is assigned to your job and the agent is initialized, then you'll see information about the build in the console.

 ---

-For this example, to learn some of the basics, you changed the YAML file to use the  `dotNetCoreCLI` task instead of calling the `dotnet` command directly in a script.
-The changes you made affect how the build output is organized.
-Each step is shown and can be inspected in the build summary, instead of all the output combined in one log from a single script.

-The changes you made also modified what the build does.
-For example, the `dotnet restore` command you replaced creates .DLL files, but it doesn't create a web deployment file.
-After you've completed the above steps, your build instead uses the `dotNetCoreCLI` task, which in addition to creating the .DLL file, also creates a web deployment package (a .ZIP file) that is more efficient to deploy.

 ## Next steps